-The earnings report and the forecast came a week after UnitedHealth Group Inc. (UNH), the biggest health plan, raised its forecast after increasing its member rolls.
+The earnings report and the forecast came a week after UnitedHealth Group Inc. (UNH:US), the biggest health plan, raised its forecast after increasing its member rolls.

 The WellPoint results “put an exclamation point on the differences between United and WellPoint,” McDonald wrote in his note.

 Braly, during a conference call with analysts yesterday, said the company was “disappointed with the need to lower our guidance, but believe it’s the right action to take, given the challenging marketplace we see” and WellPoint’s need to invest.

 To contact the reporter responsible for this story: Alex Nussbaum in New York at email@example.com

 To contact the editor responsible for this story: Reg Gale at firstname.lastname@example.org